NALTP/Rules/README.md

       - (ii) Postseason:
         - (1) There will be no free agency periods in the postseason.
     - (c) Free agency process:
-      - (i) Free agency will consist of teams bidding on eligible free agents to be added to Novice league rosters.
+        - (i) Free agency will consist of teams bidding on eligible free agents using waiver points to be added to Novice league rosters.
-      - (ii) Primary free agency period:
-        - (1) Bidding order will be determined by a waiver wire.
-          - (aa) Default waiver order will be the inverse of the standings at the start of free agency.
-          - (bb)  Waiver order may be used as a penalty for teams who fail to upload VCR’s, secure streamers, or any other miscellaneous violations.
-          - (cc) If a player on a Novice team is called up and does not become a DEP, that team is advanced towards the front of the waiver order.
-In the case that this applies to multiple teams, standings will be used to differentiate.
-        - (2) If a team selects a player from the waiver wire they will be pushed to the back of the order.
-        - (3) Free Agents who go unclaimed in free agency will be auto-assigned to a team.
+        - (ii) Each NLTP team will receive 10 waiver points at the start of the season.
+These waiver points may be included in trades, including during the draft, until the conclusion of the primary free agency period.
+        - (iii) Teams will receive additional waiver points each week based on their standings at the end of each week's games, until free agency is over.
+The top two teams in the standings will receive 1 waiver point each, the next two teams will receive 3 waiver points each, and so on.
+Tie-breakers to determine mid-season weekly rank are determined in the same manner outlined in the playoff seeding section of the rules.
+        - (iv) The CRC may award additional waiver points to incentivize actions such as streaming games.
+Waiver points may be deducted as part of a Disciplinary Announcement.
+        - (v) All teams will have the opportunity to make a bid on any eligible free agent.
+When the free agency period expires, the player will be awarded to the team with the highest valid waiver point bid.
-        - (4) If multiple claims are received from a single team, only the most recent submission will be considered valid.
+        - (vi) If a team submits multiple bids, those bids will be processed in descending order of bid amount.
+If there are multiple bids on different players for the same amount, those bids will be processed in order of submission.
+If multiple bids on a single player are received from a single team, only the most recent submission will be considered.
 It is the responsibility of the Captain to fill the form out properly.
-      - (iii) Additional free agency periods:
-        - (1) Bidding will continue to be determined by a waiver wire and follow the same processes as the primary free agency period.
-          - (aa) The waiver wire will not reset and will carry over from the results of the primary free agency period.
+A captain should reach out to the CRC if they need help understanding the bidding process, and the CRC is obligated to help them with the process.
+        - (vii) If two teams have identical bids for a single player, the team with the worse season record will obtain the Free Agent, with tiebreaks being applied as necessary.
+        - (viii) Teams with the highest bid will be assigned the requested player and waiver points will be deducted from the team's total available waiver points.
+Teams will be deducted the amount they bid on a player, regardless of any other bids on the players.
+        - (ix) Bids will automatically be reduced to never exceed available waiver points.
+If a Team has 20 waiver points and submits a bid sheet: Player A-15; Player B-10; Player C-5 and wins Player A. Their bid for Player-B will reduce to 5 and have a priority over Player C which will remain at 5.
+        - (x) A bid of zero waiver points on a specific player is valid.
+Waiver points must be used in whole numbers.
+        - (xi) Free Agents that receive no bids will be auto assigned to a team.
     - (d) Free agency player eligibility :
       - (i) Primary free agency period:
         - (1) Minor league drops in the second Minors add/drop period will be eligible for Novice free agency.